-Berlin’s art museum landscape is also among the richest in the country.
-You can admire more Rembrandts than anywhere else at the Gemäldegalerie, and an exceptional collection of German expressionist works at the Neue Nationalgalerie.
 The premier space for contemporary art is the Hamburger Bahnhof, while Picasso fans gravitate to the Museum Berggruen and Caspar David Friedrich gets quite a bit of play at the Alte Nationalgalerie.
-Art created in 20th-century Berlin is the focus of the Berlinische Galerie, while at the Sammlung Scharf-Gerstenberg, the spotlight is on surrealist works.

-Birgit Kinder’s Test the Best, showing a Trabant car (Trabi, for short) bursting through the Wall, is a shutterbug favourite.
+Dozens of artists from 20 countries translated the era’s global euphoria and optimism into a mix of political statements, drug-induced musings and truly artistic visions.
+Birgit Kinder’s Test the Rest, showing a Trabant car (Trabi, for short) bursting through the Wall, is a shutterbug favourite.
 Alas, time, taggers and tourists insisting on signing their favourite picture have taken their toll over the years.
-But in 2009, the entire thing got a total makeover and is looking better than ever.
+Although restored in 2009, the mural collection is again succumbing to vandalism and also threatened by development along the Spree River.